 While you are going through this phone exercise, make a list of all your credit cards.
-For each write down the current balance, interest rate, negotiated interest rate, balance transfer fee, and any other note.
+For each writes down the current balance, interest rate, negotiated interest rate, balance transfer fee, and any other note.
 You will want to come back to this later.

 Lastly, ask your Credit Union or local bank to see if they would offer you a personal loan.
-If the rate is good, you can use this money to pay off balances on credit cards with higher interest rates.
+If the rate is reasonable, you can use this money to pay off balances on credit cards with higher interest rates.

 Once you have your list, you can do the following:

 - Transfer balances from high interest to low interest cards